bensk/CS9/_posts/Python/2017-01-12-final-project.md

 Some questions I ask myself:

-1⃣ How do you know students are learning while I'm teaching?
+1⃣ How do I know students are learning while I'm teaching?
 How do I know where they're stuck?

 2⃣ How many students are meeting my standards?
 How many are exceeding and need an extension?

 3⃣ What can I adjust, right now, based on this information?

 4⃣ What's next?

+### 🎉 Activity

+Now it's time to begin planning what students will actually _do_ in order to meet the objectives you set for them, as measured by your assessments.

+This is _completely backwards_ from how most people think about preparing to teach.
+If I asked you to plan a lesson yesterday, you probably would've started thinking about what _activities_ you wanted your students to do.
+You might have thought about what projects you liked best from the last 3.5 years...or maybe ones that would make your teachers struggle and feel dumb.